gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 allow rules.
 For example:

 - Creating, listing, and deleting a user's own access requests.
-- Adding or removing MFA devices.
+- Adding or removing MFA devices (already requires MFA).
-- Changing the user's password.
+- Changing the user's password (already requires MFA).

-These actions will continue to be non-administrative actions and will not require MFA to complete (if they don't already).
+These actions will remains as non-administrative actions, meaning they will not require additional MFA to complete.

 ### UX